 Mighty Loud has many divisions- a record label and music production company, a television production company, event management and production and a marketing/consulting division which works with companies such as Zippo Lighters, Sidney Frank’s Crunk Energy Drink and Harley Davidson Motorcycle Company.
-Dupree is the creator and Executive Producer of the smash TruTV series Full Throttle Saloon which is a behind the scenes look at what it takes to run the world’s biggest biker bar in Sturgis, SD and wrapped the sixth season after the 2015 Sturgis Motorcycle Rally.
-Dupree previously created and Executive Producer of the Emmy-nominated MTV series Two-a-Days, and numerous pay-per-view specials including Sturgis Exposed and Mardi Gras Exposed, and the Dirt Poor Comedy Show.
+Dupree is the creator and Executive Producer of the smash TruTV series Full Throttle Saloon which is a behind the scenes look at what it takes to run the world’s biggest biker bar in Sturgis, SD and wrapped up the sixth season after the 2015 Sturgis Motorcycle Rally.
+Dupree also created and was the Executive Producer of the Emmy-nominated MTV series Two-a-Days, and numerous pay-per-view specials including Sturgis Exposed, Mardi Gras Exposed, and the Dirt Poor Comedy Show.

 Dupree developed a proprietary research platform that plugs into radio and television called MIXER.
 Mixer will help media outlets of all sizes rebrand and move forward in a very interactive manner.
 Mixer is currently being beta tested in a number of markets and will continue expanding.